mortent/enhancements/keps/sig-scheduling/4815-dra-partitionable-devices/README.md

   //
   // +optional
   // +listType=atomic
-  DeviceMixins []DeviceMixin
+  Device []DeviceMixin

-  // DeviceCapacityConsumptionMixins represents a list of capacity
+  // DeviceCapacityConsumption represents a list of capacity
   // consumption mixins, each of which contains a set of capacities
   // that a device will consume from a capacity pool.
   //